bcgov/sso-requests/lambda/request-monitor/README.md

 To run this functions tests, from the [lambda directory](../) run:

-- `yarn jest 17`
+- `yarn jest 18`

 ## Running

-This queue is run on a schedule with cloudwatch, see the [lambda definition](../../terraform/lambda-request-queue.tf) and [cloudwatch definition](../../terraform/cloudwatch.tf) for details.
+This request monitor is run on a schedule with cloudwatch, see the [lambda definition](../../terraform/lambda-request-monitor.tf) and [cloudwatch definition](../../terraform/cloudwatch.tf) for details.
 To generate the zip file used by the terraform lambda, run `make build` from this directory.

 ## Testing

-See [17.run-queued-requests.test.ts](../__tests__/17.run-queued-requests.test.ts) for tests related to this function.
+See [18.request-monitor.test.ts](../__tests__/18.request-monitor.test.ts) for tests related to this function.